 The Moon can be used as a pointer to find other objects in the sky.

-- At sunset on the 10th, the waxing crescent Moon sits above bright Venus.
+- After sunset on the 2nd, the waxing crescent Moon sits below Spica (Virgo).

-- On the 12th the Moon is just below Spica (Virgo).
+- On the 3rd, the Moon is found below Mars.

-- On the 31st the waning crescent Moon sits above Jupiter.
+- After sunset on the 30th, the waxing crescent Moon sits above Spica.

-Venus is impressive in the evening sky at sunset and it will shine brilliantly throughout the month.
-On the 10th the thin crescent Moon will sit just above the bright planet.
+Mercury reappears in the western sky at sunset by the end of the month.
+On the 27th, the thin crescent Moon sits just above Mercury.

 The major meteor shower this month is the Perseids which peaks on the 13th.
-This is a strong Northern Hemisphere shower with around 100 meteors predicted per hour.
+This is a strong Northern Hemisphere shower with around 100 meteors predicted per hour although this year it will have to contend with the Full Moon.
 The shower resides within the northern constellation of Perseus and it is difficult to view from the Southern Hemisphere.
 However, at the peak of the shower, it has been known for long-pathed Perseids to be seen here.

 Perseids are fast, bright and frequently leave persistent trails.
 They appear to come from a point below the north-eastern horizon.